Greater-London-Authority/ldn-viz-tools/.changeset/image-download-button.md

 '@ldn-viz/ui': minor
 ---

-CHANGED: changes to ImageDownloadButton needed fot downloaded images of ObservablePlot plots to inlcude the legend
+CHANGED: changes to `ImageDownloadButton` needed for downloaded images of `ObservablePlot` plots to include the legend